 Under the CDM, verification is also carried out by independent auditors, in this case called Designated Operational Entities (DOEs).

-Well-known examples are TÜV Nord CERT Gmbh, AENOR International, RINA Services and Carbon Check.
+Well-known examples are TÜV Nord CERT Gmbh, AENOR International, RINA Services, and Carbon Check.

-Additional standards for carbon offset projects
+Additional standards for climate projects

 Climate projects can still be certified with additional standards.
 These additional standards are only possible in combination with the Gold Standard, the Verified Carbon Standard, or the Clean Development Mechanism.
 Click on a logo below to find out more.